30 years ago, a racist juror sentenced this black man to death

 Despite some of the facts, this isn’t an open-and-shut case.
 One of the white jurors on the case may have voted for the death penalty because Tharpe is black.
 According to court documents, Barney Gattie, a white juror, said he believed there were two types of black people: “regular black folks” and “niggers.”
 The victim, in Gattie’s opinion, was black, but Tharpe was a “nigger.”
 He told one of Tharpe’s lawyers that this distinction factored into his decision on whether to vote for death.
 Although this raises serious questions about racial bias in cases involving capital punishment, no court has ever examined Tharpe’s claim.
 Now, nearly 30 years after he was first sentenced to die, the US Supreme Court is going to decide if a death penalty case tainted by racism will be reviewed by the highest court in the land.

 The death penalty has been slowly losing support among even its most traditional supporters for many reasons.
 Studies have demonstrated it doesn’t deter crime, for instance, and repeated problems with the drugs that are used has undermined arguments that it’s a humane way to die.
 But another reason for its dwindling popularity is its systemic racial bias.
-Countless studies have shown that race plays an outsized role in who lives and who dies.
+Countless studies have shown that race plays an outsize role in who lives and who dies.
 For example, all seven of the death sentences handed down in 2018 were to men of color.
 Between 2014 and 2018, Texas sentenced 28 people to death—20 of them belonging to a minority race.
 “Racial bias, conscious or unconscious, plays a role in the death penalty decisions across America, influencing who faces this ultimate punishment, who sits on the jury…and who is given life or death,” Jeff Robinson, the director of the Trone Center for Justice, said in 2018.

 The Supreme Court has weighed in on racial bias before.
 In 2017, the justices ruled in Pena-Rodriguez v.
 Colorado that laws that prevent the jury’s verdict from being impeached do not apply when racial bias plays a role.
 Notably, Justice Clarence Thomas, the lone black justice and only the second black person to sit on the court, filed the dissenting opinion.
 That same year, in Buck v.
 Davis, the justices ruled in favor of Duane Buck, a death row inmate who alleged racial bias during his trial.
 In Texas, jurors can only sentence a defendant to death if prosecutors can prove that he will be a future danger to society.
 At Buck’s trial, a psychologist testified that black defendants are more dangerous than white ones.
 Once again, Thomas filed the dissenting opinion.
 Buck’s sentence was ultimately reduced to life in prison.